inoi/trombi/doc/python-api.rst

       by passing in ``auth_username`` and ``auth_password`` as keyword arguments, we can now use CouchDB servers using HTTP Basic Authentication.

+   .. attribute:: json_encoder

+      A custom json_encoder can be defined with parameter *json_encoder*.
+At this point, this encoder is only used when adding or modifying documents.

    .. attribute:: client_args